boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 #### Verify Proof

 1. The proof value MUST be an octet sequence of at least 194 bytes.
 If the octet sequence is less than 194 bytes, the validation has failed.
 2. Split the octet sequence into 1 octet for the identifier (I), 64-octet sequence for the signature (S), and the rest of the sequence for the commitment proof (V).
 3. The identifier (I) MUST be equal to 2.
 If it is not equal to 2, the validation has failed.
 4. Decode the octet-sequence representation of the commitment proof (V) as defined in [@convert-octet-string-into-commitment-selective-disclosure-proof].

-5. Verify the octet sequence representation of the commitment (C) against the signature (S) using the selected ECDSA JWA algorithm.
+5. Verify the commitment proof (V) as defined in [@verify-commitment-selective-disclosure-proof].

-6. Verify the commitment proof (V) as defined in [@verify-commitment-selective-disclosure-proof].
+6. Verify the octet sequence representation of the commitment (C) produced in step 5 against the signature (S) using the selected ECDSA JWA algorithm.

 ### Algorithm Parameters